TongLing916/tongling916.github.io/_posts/2018-10-21-MVG-Chapter-2.md

 ### 2.4.3 Class III: Affine transformation

-34.An affine transformation (or more simply an _affinity_) is a non-singular linear transformation followed by a translation.
+34. An affine transformation (or more simply an _affinity_) is a non-singular linear transformation followed by a translation.
 It has the matrix representation
 $$
 \begin{pmatrix} x^\prime \\ y^\prime \\ 1 \end{pmatrix} = \begin{bmatrix} a_{11} & a_{12} & t_x \\ a_{21} & a_{22} & t_y \\ 0 & 0 & 1 \end{bmatrix} \begin{pmatrix} x \\ y \\ 1 \end{pmatrix} \quad (2.10)
 $$